E1ila/FarmLog/README.md

     * Counting battle grounds count, as well as wins/loss count
     * BGs are not counted for instance lock count
     * Honor diminshing returns can be disabled for BGs (still not confirmed if it's enabled in BGs)
+    * Added separate option to resume/pause a BG farm, so if you initiated a BG farm session, it'll know to pause when you leave BG and resume when youo come back.
     * Added level-up count
 * 1.18.3
     * Fixed bug causing consumes used on different levels (character level up) to be shown seperately on the log.